-Contributions provisions as of June 30, 2022: Eligible employees of, Golden View Classical Academy and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
+Contributions provisions as of June 30, 2024: Eligible employees of, Golden View Classical Academy and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
 The contribution requirements for the SCHDTF are established under C.R.S. § 24-51-401, et seq. and § 24-51-413.
-Eligible employees are required to contribute 10.50% of their PERA-includable salary during the period of July 1, 2021 through June 30, 2022.
+Eligible employees are required to contribute 11.00% of their PERA-includable salary during the period of July 1, 2023 through June 30, 2024.
 Employer contribution requirements are summarized in the table below:

-July 1, 2021 Through June 30, 2022 Employer contribution rate 10.90% Amount of employer contribution apportioned to the Health Care Trust Fund as specified in C.R.S. § 24-51-208(1)(f) (1.02)% Amount apportioned to the SCHDTF 9.88% Amortization Equalization Disbursement (AED) as specified in C.R.S. § 24-51-411 4.50% Supplemental Amortization Equalization Disbursement (SAED) as specified in C.R.S. § 24-51-411 5.50% Total employer contribution rate to the SCHDTF 19.88%
+July 1, 2023 Through June 30, 2024 11 400/ Employer contribution rate 11.40% Amount of employer contribution apportioned to the Health Care Trust Fund as specified in C.R.S. § 24-51-208(1)(f) (1.02)% Amount apportioned to the SCHDTF 10.38% Amortization Equalization Disbursement (AED) as specified in C.R.S. § 24-51-411 4.50% Supplemental Amortization Equalization Disbursement (SAED) as specified in C.R.S. § 24-51-411 5.50% Total employer contribution rate to the SCHDTF 20.38%

-\\Contribution rates for the SCHDTF are expressed as a percentage of salary as defined in C.R.S. § 24-51-101(42).
+^{}Contribution rates for the SCHDTF are expressed as a percentage of salary as defined in C.R.S. § 24-51-101(42).

 Employer contributions are recognized by the SCHDTF in the period in which the compensation becomes payable to the member and the Golden View Classical Academy is statutorily committed to pay the contributions to the SCHDTF.
-Employer contributions recognized by the SCHDTF from Golden View Classical Academy were \$743,860 for the year ended June 30, 2022.
+Employer contributions recognized by the SCHDTF from Golden View Classical Academy were \$937,974 for the year ended June 30, 2024.

 For purposes of GASB 68 paragraph 15, a circumstance exists in which a nonemployer contributing entity is legally responsible for making contributions to the SCHDTF and is considered to meet the definition of a special funding situation.
-As specified in C.R.S. § 24-51-414, the State is required to contribute \$225 million (actual dollars) direct distribution each year to PERA starting on July 1, 2018.
+As specified in C.R.S. § 24-51-414, the State is required to contribute \$225 million direct distribution each year to PERA starting on July 1, 2018.
 A portion of the direct distribution payment is allocated to the SCHDTF based on the proportionate amount of annual payroll of the SCHDTF to the total annual payroll of the SCHDTF, State Division Trust Fund, Judicial Division Trust Fund, and Denver Public Schools Division Trust Fund.
-In addition to the \$225 million (actual dollars) direct distribution due July 1, 2022, House Bill (HB) 22-1029, instructs the State treasurer to issue a warrant to PERA in the amount of \$380 million (actual dollars), upon enactment, with reductions to future direct distributions scheduled to occur July 1, 2023, and July 1, 2024.
+The direct distribution from the State was suspended in 2020.
+To compensate PERA for the suspension, C.R.S. §§ 24-51-414(6-8) required restorative payment by providing an accelerated payment in 2022.
+In 2022, the State Treasurer issued payment for the direct distribution of \$225 million plus an additional amount of \$380 million.
+Due to the advanced payment made in 2022, the State reduced the distribution in 2023 to \$35 million.
+Additionally, the newly added C.R.S. § 24-51-414(9) providing compensatory payment of \$14.561 million for 2023 only.